 Wounded Warrior Careers

-The National Organization on Disability's Wounded Warrior Careers program is helping veterans with serious disabilities achieve meaningful, rewarding and sustainable careers in the civilian sector.
+NOD's Wounded Warrior Careers program is helping veterans with serious disabilities achieve meaningful, rewarding and sustainable careers in the civilian sector.
 We began our work in 2007 under a Memorandum of Understanding with the Army's Wounded Warrior (AW2) program.
 After working with more that 275 Wounded Warriors and their families, NOD's Wounded Warrior Careers program has achieved a 70% success rate in transitioning serverly wounded veterans into education, training and work outcomes.

 Watch the following video to hear these veterans' stories and learn what NOD is doing to help.